pkaramon/git-tutorial/README.md

 ## We will learn also about amazing capabilities of VSCODE
 Which allows you to do many amazing and useful things

+## the rebase is an very useful "alternative" to merge
+It often can make managing the projects a lot easier.

 ## You can contact as at
 github.com/pkaramon wg35fg@gmail.com